OpenTreeOfLife/reference-taxonomy/registry/README.md

-The purpose of the registry is to assign ids to compatible nodes in trees (including taxonomies) so that those nodes can be annotated, used in URLs, and otherwise referenced.
+The purpose of the registry is to assign ids to compatible nodes in trees (including taxonomies) so that those nodes can be annotated, given URLs, and otherwise referenced.

 Ideally, for a given tree, we would have a way to assign registrations (or their ids) to compatible nodes in the tree, with no registration